ASobreira/Data-Warehouses/README.md

-Project from course Integration and Analytics Processing of Information.\
+Project from  Integration and Analytics Processing of Information course from the MC in Data Science from the Faculty of Sciences of the University of Lisbon.

 Consisting in:
  - Dimensional Modeling acording to a Business Process\